MicroEJ/FreeRTOS/README.md

+# /!\ Note on this branch /!\

+This branch is the result of the MicroEJ Tutorial [How to Create a MicroEJ Firmware From Scratch](https://docs.microej.com/en/latest/Tutorials/tutorialCreateFirmwareFromScratch.html).
+Check it out to understand how to create a MicroEJ Firmware from scratch based on QEMU and FreeRTOS.

+---

 ## Getting started
 The easiest way to use FreeRTOS is to start with one of the pre-configured demo application projects (found in the FreeRTOS/Demo directory).
 That way you will have the correct FreeRTOS source files included, and the correct include paths configured.
 Once a demo application is building and executing you can remove the demo application files, and start to add in your own application source files.
 See the [FreeRTOS Kernel Quick Start Guide](https://www.freertos.org/FreeRTOS-quick-start-guide.html) for detailed instructions and other useful links.